peteroupc/peteroupc.github.io/bernoulli.md

     return coeffext(f, x, n)*factorial(n)
 ```

 > **Note:** The von Neumann schema can simulate any _power series distribution_ (such as Poisson, negative binomial, geometric, and logarithmic series), given a suitable exponential generating function.
+However, because of step 2, the number of input coin flips required by the schema grows without bound as _&lambda;_ approaches 1.
+>
-For example, using the class of _sorted permutations_, we can generate a Poisson(_&lambda;_) random number via the von Neumann schema, where _&lambda;_ is the probability of heads of the input coin.
+> **Example:** Using the class of _sorted permutations_, we can generate a Poisson(_&lambda;_) random number via the von Neumann schema, where _&lambda;_ is the probability of heads of the input coin.
+This would lead to an algorithm for exp(&minus;_&lambda;_) &mdash; return 1 if a Poisson(_&lambda;_) random number is 0, or 0 otherwise &mdash; but for the reason given in the note, this algorithm converges slowly as _&lambda;_ approaches 1.

 A variation on the von Neumann schema occurs if _G_ is generated differently than given in step 2, but is still generated by flipping the input coin.
 In that case, the algorithm above will return _n_ with probability&mdash;